kodi-game/controller-topology-project/Readme.md

 Buttons must provide a `type` attribute to specify analog or digital input.

-Keys must provide a `unicode` attribute to facilitate keyboard mapping.
+Keys must provide a `keycode` attribute to facilitate keyboard mapping.

 ## strings.po